 Windproof or waterproof

 Are you riding in the UK where there is a constant threat of rain?
-Or Colorado, where if the road isn’t covered in snow there probably isn't much precipitation to worry about, but the temperature is likely to dip below freezing?
+Or Colorado, where if the road isn’t covered in snow there probably isn't much precipitation to worry about, but the temperature is likely to regularly dip below freezing?

 Waterproof isn’t totally waterproof